SeaOfNodes/Simple/chapter07/README.md

 to solve in order to successfully construct the Sea of Nodes graph, which is always in SSA form.

 Recall from [Chapter 5](../chapter05/README.md) that when parsing `if` statements, we clone the symbol tables as we go past the `if` predicate.
-Later we merge the two sets of symbol tables at a `Region` - creating pis for all names that encountered a change in definition within the two branches of the `if` statement.
+Later we merge the two sets of symbol tables at a `Region` - creating phis for all names that encountered a change in definition within the two branches of the `if` statement.
 In the case of the `if` statement, the phis are created at the merge point when we already know the definitions that are being merged.